- What is pancreatitis?

-- Repeated, and often severe abdominal pain (sometimes accompanied by nausea)
+- repeated, and often severe abdominal pain (sometimes accompanied by nausea)

-- Oily, bad-smelling stools
+- oily, bad-smelling stools

 Chronic pancreatitis has largely been attributed to long-term alcohol abuse, smoking, hereditary genetic mutations and immune system problems.
 In some cases, the cause for a pancreatitis diagnosis is never confirmed.

-- Blood tests to check for enzyme levels in the pancreas.
+- blood tests to check for enzyme levels in the pancreas

-- Stool tests to measure fat levels.
-Oily stools can indicate that there are problems with the digestive system.
+- stool tests to measure fat levels.
+Oily stools can indicate that there are problems with the digestive system

-- MRI or CT scans to check for gallstones.
+- MRI or CT scans to check for gallstones

 Treatment for acute pancreatitis looks to support bodily functions until inflammation has subsided.
 The first step in treating acute pancreatitis is to let the pancreas heal, and for the inflammation to subside.
-To do so, you must be treated in hospital where you will receive intravenous fluids to replace lost fluids, and medicines to manage pain.
+To do so, you must be treated in hospital, where you will receive intravenous fluids to replace lost fluids, and medicines to manage pain.
 Fasting for a few days also helps the pancreas to recover.

 Once the pancreas has recovered, doctors can get to work on treating the underlying cause of pancreatitis.
 Frequently, such additional treatments can include:

 - Pancreas surgery – sometimes it is necessary to either remove damaged pancreatic tissue, or to drain excess fluid from the pancreas.